 This technique allowed to make paintings that preserved much of their original glory even after 1,500 years of abandonment in the tropical climate.

 Plastering was done by really skillful artisans – even some of the sculptures were plastered to get the effect of smoothness.
 Unusual shine was achieved by adding powdered conches and seashells – such polished plaster has a glassy surface.

 Paintings of women in Ajanta are world-renowned – women in these drawings are beautiful.
 How else?
 Many of woman paintings and sculptures depict such mythical beings as yakshas, nagas, vrikshikas, river goddesses Ganga and Yamuna.
 Supernatural beauty is part of the essence of such beings.

 Time is relentless – some paintings miraculously have survived but many things have changed.
-Statues of Buddha nowadays have rugged, uncolored surface – but many centuries ago they most likely were smooth and covered with bright colors.
+Statues of Buddha nowadays have a rugged, uncolored surface – but many centuries ago they most likely were smooth and covered with bright colors.

-With the grandiose fall of Vakataka empire sometimes around 480 AD Ajanta Caves were abandoned – within few months after the death of Harishena all the influential patrons of Ajanta Caves fled and Buddhist monasteries lost any support.
-Some of paintings seem to be abandoned in hurry – just few hours were needed to make them ready, but some sudden events made further work impossible or useless.
+With the grandiose fall of the Vakataka empire sometimes around 480 AD Ajanta Caves were abandoned – within few months after the death of Harishena all the influential patrons of Ajanta Caves fled and Buddhist monasteries lost any support.
+Some of the paintings seem to be abandoned in a hurry – just a few hours were needed to make them ready, but some sudden events made further work impossible or useless.

-The year of abandonment still is challenged by some scientists – some consider that temples were inhabited up to the 7th century AD, there is report from Chinese pilgrim Hieun Tsang from the 7th century – he saw these monasteries full with life.
+The year of abandonment still is challenged by some scientists – some consider that temples were inhabited up to the 7th century AD, there is a report from Chinese pilgrim Hieun Tsang from the 7th century – he saw these monasteries full with life.

 …and found again